Kayceheap/Week2Challenge/readme.md

-This website is used to explain Search Engine Optimization, Online Reputation Management, Social Media Marketing, Lead Generation, Brand Awareness, and Cost Management.
+This is a website that contains my personal profile.
+There are links to my work and links on how to contact me.

 <img src="Screenshot.png"></img>